-General interest: Chem-Informatics, Bioinformatics, Systems Biology, Algorithm design, Modelling and Learning Systems, Integration and Analysis of Genomic, Proteomic, Functional and Metabolic data.
+General interest: Chem-Informatics, Bioinformatics, Systems Biology, Algorithm design, BioMarker Discovery, Modelling and Machine Learning Systems, Integration and Analysis of Genomic, Proteomic, Functional and Metabolic data.

 - 2003-2006: PhD (Comp.
 Science) at CUBIC, University of Cologne, Germany.
 My thesis involved investigating and developing new methods/tools for the analysis of metabolic networks.
 Finding new potential drug targets against pathogens [Pathway Hunter Tool] using metabolic networks.

 - 2002-2003: PG-MS (Bioinformatics) at CUBIC, University of Cologne, Germany.
 My graduation thesis was based on Gene function prediction by sequence patterns.

 - 1995-2000: B. Engg.
 (Comp.
 Science) at BVBCET, Karnatak University, India.
 My undergrad thesis was based on E-Commerce site development for e-books.

 9. EC-BLAST: a tool to automatically search and compare enzyme reactions, SA Rahman, SM Cuesta, N Furnham, GL Holliday, JM Thornton; Nature methods (2014)

 8. MACiE: exploring the diversity of biochemical reactions: S. A. Rahman with Gemma L. Holliday et.al.
 Nucleic Acids Research (2011)